kodecocodes/vt_android_mvvm/v1/for_instructor/12-data-binding-2.markdown

 Our canSaveCreature method will prevent us from saving creatures with blank names into the database.

-But we do need to update canSaveCreature() to convert the extract the from the observable field and use let to handle the null case.
+But we do need to update canSaveCreature() to extract the string from the observable field and use let to handle the null case.

 ```kotlin
   fun canSaveCreature(): Boolean {